Updated to clarify Level 1/Part 2 salary reductions in seventh and eighth paragraphs.

 Today, the board also approved the university’s FY21 budget.
 As I reported to you earlier this month, the overriding goal of our budget efforts amid the pandemic has been to avoid layoffs or employment terminations of permanent employees, while keeping the university on solid financial footing.

 The approved budget plan has the potential to save the university close to $15 million through a series of cuts, including temporary salary reductions for employees making $100,000 or more annually, freezing vacant positions and State-funded travel; reducing campus events and the number of student employees and graduate assistants, and reducing maintenance and utility budgets, among others.
 Tables of the specific adjusted salaries are available by logging into MyMU and clicking on the My Pay link.

 Additionally, and let me emphasize that only IF enrollment is down by close to or more than 15% in the fall, will there be a second level of proposed cuts.
-Those Level 2 potential cuts include temporary salary reductions for those making between $50,000 and $100,000.
-Other possible items could include some or all of the following: reductions in administrative stipends, reduction of additional course sections, additional cuts to operating budgets and temporary work “furloughs" for employees.
+These possible future budget cuts (Level 2) could include some or all of the following: further campus-wide temporary salary reductions, reductions in administrative stipends, reduction of additional course sections, additional cuts to operating budgets and temporary work “furloughs” for employees.
 It is my intent to look at program cuts before people cuts.
 Again, selected Level 2 cuts will only occur if enrollment is down more than we are anticipating.